uncharted-causemos/wm-docs/docs/projections.md

 ## Choose which countries to view

-You can view projections for a single country or compare projections for multiple countries.
+You can view projections for a single country or compare projections for more than one.

 ![](img/projections/projection-single-country.png)